Back to Insights

 Imagine an installation company with hundreds of pages of manuals, warranty terms, and internal work instructions.
 An employee gets a question from a customer about a specific warranty clause from 2019.

 Without a vector database, someone has to manually dig through folders, or the question goes unanswered.
 With a vector database, the question is converted into a vector, compared against the vectors of all documents, and the most relevant passages surface, even if the exact wording differs from the original.
-An AI agent can then use those passages to formulate an answer directly.
+An AI agent can then use those passages to formulate an answer directly.: businesses that set this up well often report a noticeable drop in time spent searching for information manually — exact figures vary widely by situation and industry.

 When to use it, and when not to